wetosc/Student-Book-Creator--Python-/README.md

 # Student-Book-Creator--Python-
-Create a book from a map of photos
+Create a book from a folder of photos

 This is a simple script, that takes all .jpg files from the current folder, crop them and saves them into a .pdf file.